Skip to content

 Project achievements

 The 55km-long Hong Kong-Zhuhai-Macao Bridge (HZMB) is the first cross-boundary land link connecting Hong Kong, Zhuhai and Macao.
-The bridge is the longest bridge-cum-tunnel sea crossing in the world.

-The HZMB Hong Kong Section comprises the construction of the Hong Kong Link Road (HKLR) and the Hong Kong Port (HKP).
 The HKLR is a 12km dual three-lane carriageway connecting the main bridge and the port.
-It comprises land and marine viaducts about 9.4km in length, a 1km tunnel and a 1.6km road section.
+It's made up of land and marine viaducts about 9.4km in length, a 1km tunnel and a 1.6km road section.

-Hong Kong Port is located on a piece of reclaimed land of 150 hectares at the waters off the north-east of the Hong Kong International Airport (HKIA).
+Hong Kong Port is located on a piece of reclaimed land of 150 hectares, at the waters off the north-east of the Hong Kong International Airport (HKIA).

-The HZMB connects three places, reducing the distance and travel time between them.
-This has created a one-hour living circle in the Pearl River Delta region, which has boosted the Greater Bay Area’s economic development and enhanced Hong Kong’s position as a hub.
+This has created a one-hour living circle in the Pearl River Delta (PRD) region, which has boosted the Greater Bay Area’s economic development and enhanced Hong Kong’s position as a hub.

 Did you know …